-The SCR has increased over the year by €0.9m from €19.8m in 2019 to €20.7m in 2020.
-This is driven by an increase observed in the Non-Life Underwriting Risk module, in particular the Catastrophe Risk sub-module has increased substantially, generated by a growth in expected premiums.
+The SCR has decreased over the year by €5.9m from €20.7m in 2020 to €14.8m in 2021.
+This is driven by a decrease observed in the Non-Life Underwriting Risk module, in particular the Premium & Reserve Risk and Catastrophe Risk sub-module have decreased substantially, primarily due to the extension of the ILOE Alico Reinsurance Treaty to include Portugal and France.